vlcakx90/QuackC2/README.md

 #}
 ```

-Rust structs example for deserialization
+Example: Rust structs for deserialization
 ```Rust
 use serde::Deserialize;
 use std::fs;